How to Fix a Water Damaged Phone Speaker

 Yes!
 This is actually based on well-established physics.
 Sound waves create vibrations that physically move the air — and anything else — in their path.
 By playing precisely calibrated frequencies through your speaker, you can create enough force to push water droplets out of the speaker grille.

-This is the same principle used by Apple Watch’s built-in water ejection feature.
+This is the same principle used by Apple Watch’s built-in water ejection.
 When you activate Water Lock on an Apple Watch, it plays a specific tone to push water out of the speaker.
 Our tool applies this same technology to any device with a speaker.

 Step-by-Step: Eject Water from Your Speaker